 Young CAS Fellow

 CAS created the Young CAS Fellow programme in collaboration with the Young Academy of Norway (AYF) in 2018.
-As of 2019, the programme is aslo supported by The Norwegian Academy of Science and Letters (DNVA).
+As of 2019, The Norwegian Academy of Science and Letters (DNVA) also supports the programme.

-The programme gives researchers the opportunity to grow their professional networks and create a foundation for collaboration at a critical point during their careers.
+The programme gives young researchers the opportunity to grow their professional networks, and create a foundation for collaboration at a critical point during their careers.

-A Young CAS Fellow receives a grant to fund research projects and network building over the course of two academic years.
+A Young CAS Fellow receives a grant to organise three workshops and a two-month research stay over the course of two academic years.